 I want listen wholeheartedly and support you in your journey.

-I use a Strengths based and Person Centred approach
+I use a Strengths based approach

 to support good self care and reminders to regularly review this.

 Planning around what professional development might be good for you

 and how to best locate these resources.

 about how we can turn theory and models into practice.

 and networks I have already sourced and use every day.